followmyutopia/devextreme-documentation/concepts/05 Widgets/Diagram/10 Data Binding/30 Hierarchical Array.md

-A tree constructed from a hierarchical object.
-Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource) option to bind the widget to the object.
-You should set the [itemsExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#itemsExpr) option to the name of the field that provides data for nested items because the data has a hierarchical structure.
+Use the [dataSource](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#dataSource) option to bind the widget to a hierarchical object.

+Set the [itemsExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#itemsExpr) option to the name of the field that provides data for nested items because the data has a hierarchical structure.
+The [keyExpr](/Documentation/ApiReference/UI_Widgets/dxDiagram/Configuration/nodes/#keyExpr) option should be specified as well.

         <!-- tab: index.js -->
         $(function() {